 Thieves are another very special class.
-For starters they don’t have cooldowns.
+For starters they don’t have cooldowns on their weapon skills.
 Instead they have energy-like bar called Initiative.
 They like to delve in the shadows and suprise attack their victim.
-Much populat in PvP due to their high damage output.
+Much popular in PvP due to their high damage output.

 Weapons: Main-Hand: Mace, Sword | Off-Hand: Axe, Sword, Shield | Two-Handed: Hammer, Staff | Underwater: Spear, Trident